 - Bar & Bat Mitzvah

 The gift of flowers to decorate the bimah is a meaningful way to remember a loved one, honor a bar or bat mitzvah, or commemorate a wedding, birthday or some other notable event.
 Another option is to sponsor the weekly Oneg Shabbat held after Friday worship services.
 For information about these sponsorship opportunities, click here.

-Temple Emanu-El also is pleased to be able to offer our magnificent spaces to Temple members, not only for religious services for weddings, baby namings, b’nei mitzvah and other life-cycle events but also for the celebrations associated with them.
+Temple Emanu-El also is pleased to be able to offer our magnificent spaces to temple members, not only for religious services for weddings, baby namings, b’new mitzvah and other life-cycle events but also for the celebrations associated with them.
 Click here for information about catering and hosting an event at Temple Emanu-El.

 Back to Ceremonies & Practices